iomz/fluent-plugin-modbus/README.md

 # Fluent::Plugin::Modbus

-Fluent plugin to retrieve data from Modbus device
+Fluent plugin to retrieve data from Modbus device and store the values into mysql

 ## Installation